NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### Mac and Unix
 `meleeuploader &` if you want to hide the terminal window.
 There are probably ways to launch the program quicker, but I don't use macOS/Unix for uploading usually.

+## How to use fields
+### Required
+`Event Name`, `File`, `Video Privacy`, `Match Type`, and `Player Tags` are the only required fields for uploading any file.

+### Optional
+#### Match Type Prefix and Suffix
+These are fairly self explanatory, you can add a bit of text before and after the `Match Type`.
+When submitting the video the `Prefix` is kept while the `Suffix` is cleared.

+#### Sponsor Tag
+This field will be added to the player tag like so `{sponsor} | {player}` resulting in names like `TSM | Leffen`.

+#### Characters
+If you ignore this field on either player than both player will not have characters.
+Characters that are selected will be in the order they are shown in the list, not the selected order (unfortunate issue with the GUI framework).

+#### YouTube PlaylistID
+The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
+The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.

+#### Bracket Link
+Any URL will work here, just make sure to include `https://` so YouTube users can click on the link in the description.

+#### Tags
+If you want to add additional tags, for a specific event or your channel, add them here.
+Separate the tags with commas and don't worry about leading or trailing spaces.
+Also multiple tags about Melee and the players are added by the program so don't add any related to those in this field.

+#### Submit
+The submit button does a lot, it adds submission to queue, clears fields in match values that aren't generally needed for consecutive matches, and prevents you from adding submissions that don't meet the minimum criteria.

 ## How to use advanced features